gitKashish/kosh/README.md

 ### Command Structure
 - `init` : Setup kosh vault.
 Ask user for master password and initialize cypto data.
 - `add` : Start interactive session to add a new credential.
+Update credential if it already exists.